-Ur nit Goals Assessment Method Annual Target and Timeline Strategic Plan Alignment AUO Alignment Resources Needed (Yes/No) 1.
+Un it Goals Assessment Method Annual Target and Timeline Strategic Plan Alignment AUO Alignment Resources Needed (Yes/No) 1.
 Review all new and revised curriculum to provide input for Board's goals All new course and programs reviewed through prior BOT approval in collaboration with CIO's at each college 2019-2020 Goal 1 - Maximize Student Success Goal 2 - Ensure Student Access Educational Services reviews and recommends to the Chancellor and BOT all instructional courses and programs Yes 2.
-Facilitate discussions of and implementation of best practices for increasing student success Review of vice president's agendas 2019-2020 Goal 1 - Maximize Student Success Goal 2 - Ensure Student Access Coordinate the common student services policies and practices across the Districts colleges to ensure student success Yes 3.
-Convene District Strategic Planning Committee and develop new plan District Plan completed by March 2019 2019-2020 Goal 1 - Maximize Student Success Goal 2 - Ensure Student Access Goal 5 - Strengthen Organizational Effectiveness Direct the development and implementation of the District Strategic Plan and collaborate with the colleges in the development of the colleges Strategic Plans and Student Success Plans Yes
+Facilitate discussions of and implementation of best practices for increasing student success (i.e. completion, transfer, job readiness) Organize district wide workshops on Guided Pathways, AB 705, and non- credit courses 2019-2020 Goal 1 - Maximize Student Success Goal 2 - Ensure Student Access Coordinate the common student services policies and practices across the Districts colleges to ensure student success Yes 3.
+Convene District Strategic Planning Committee and develop new plan to align with each college's and Chancellor's Office Vision for Success goals District Plan completed by March 2019 2019-2020 Goal 1 - Maximize Student Success Goal 2 - Ensure Student Access Goal 5 - Strengthen Organizational Effectiveness Direct the development and implementation of the District Strategic Plan and collaborate with the colleges in the development of the colleges Strategic Plans and Student Success Plans Yes

-Ur it Goals Assessment Method Annual Target and Timeline Strategic Plan Alignment AUO Alignment Resources Needed (Yes/No) 4.
-Ensure the collection and submission to the state of accurate student outcome and students receiving financial aid data College and district office personnel are 95% certain that all data collected and submitted is accurate 2019-2020 Goal 5 - Strengthen Organizational Effectiveness Ensure timely and accurate reporting for colleges for district wide reports to the state community college Chancellor's office Yes 5.
+Un it Goals Assessment Method Annual Target and Timeline Strategic Plan Alignment AUO Alignment Resources Needed (Yes/No) 4.
+Ensure the collection and submission to the state of accurate student data on outcomes (completion, transfers, Perkins/VTEA elements) and students receiving financial aid College and district office personnel are 95% certain that all data collected and submitted is accurate 2019-2020 Goal 5 - Strengthen Organizational Effectiveness Ensure timely and accurate reporting for colleges for district wide reports to the state community college Chancellor's office Yes 5.
 Involve more faculty in the Leadershi8p Academy Leadership Academy cohorts will consist of a minimum of 20% faculty representation each year 2019-2020 Goal 5 - Strengthen Organizational Effectiveness Participants report significant knowledge and appreciation of other colleges and district office Yes 6.
-Coordinate replacement of scheduling software Decision about new software is made and agreed upon by all three colleges 2019-2020 Goal 5 - Strengthen Organizational Effectiveness Educational Services provides support and provide technical assistant to the colleges and district to enhance institutional effectiveness Yes 7.
-Coordinate best practices discussions regarding implementation of AB 705 VP agendas reflect best practices discussions 2019-2020 Goal 1 - Maximize Student Success Goal 2 - Ensure Student Access Coordinate the common student services policies and practices across the Districts colleges to ensure student success Yes a) List the unit's current resource levels by outlining existing staff, listing (major) technology/equipment the unit uses, describing the space the unit occupies, and the unit's current budget.
+Coordinate replacement of scheduling software to maximize FTEs/enrollment for completion, transfer, and job readiness for students Decision about new software is made and agreed upon by all three colleges 2019-2020 Goal 5 - Strengthen Organizational Effectiveness Educational Services provides support and provide technical assistant to the colleges and district to enhance institutional effectiveness Yes 7 Develop Policy and Procedures for Incarcerated Student Program Policy and Procedures developed and taken through consultative process 2019-2020 Goal 5 - Strengthen Organizational Effectiveness Educational Services provides support and technical assistance to the colleges and district to enhance institutional effectiveness Yes 7.
+Establish a Student Equity & Achievement Program (SEA) Agendas from meetings 2019-2020 Goal 1 - Maximize Student Success Goal 2 - Ensure Student Access Educational Services provides support and technical assistance to the colleges and district to enhance institutional effectiveness Yes